dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmassoc/README.md

     --ssl3                                enable only TLS/SSL protocol
                                           SSLv3; equivalent to
                                           --tls-protocol SSLv3
-    --store-tc <cuid:tsuid[(,|;)...]>     specifies Storage Transfer
-                                          Capability offered additionally
-                                          to the Verification SOP Class if
-                                          no DICOM file is specified,
-                                          probing the Association
-                                          Acceptance Policy of the Storage
-                                          SCP.
-SOP Class and Transfer
-                                          Syntaxes can be specified by its
-                                          UID or its name in camel-Case
-                                          (e.g. 1.2.840.10008.5.1.4.1.1.2
-                                          or CTImageStorage).
-Semicolon
-                                          separated Transfer Syntaxes will
-                                          be offered in separate
-                                          Presentation Contexts, where
-                                          comma separated Transfer
-                                          Syntaxes will be offered in one
-                                          Presentation Context.
-    --store-tcs <file|url>                specifies file which defines
-                                          negotiated Storage Transfer
-                                          Capabilities offered
-                                          additionally to the Verification
-                                          SOP Class if no DICOM file is
-                                          specified, probing the
-                                          Association Acceptance Policy of
-                                          the Storage SCP.
-Storage
-                                          Transfer Capabilities are
-                                          formatted as values of option
-                                          --store-tc.
-    --store-timeout <ms>                  timeout in ms for sending C-STORE sRQ, no timeout by
-                                          default
     --tcp-delay                           set TCP_NODELAY socket option to
                                           false, true by default
     --tls                                 enable TLS connection without